irfanikhan/tech-analysis-tool/README.md

 # Training Evaluation App

-This app allows admins to upload an Excel file containing employee ratings for different technologies and categorizes the employees into two lists:
+This app allows admins to upload an Excel file containing employee comprehensive data for different technologies and categorizes the employees into two lists:

-1. **Resources Needing Training** (rating < 5)
+1. **Resources Needing Training**
-2. **Resources Eligible to Train** (rating > 6)
+2. **Resources Eligible to Train**

 These are further filtered by technology and can be downloaded as Excel files.
 The UI is tab-based, paginated, and responsive.